 The election for accelerated distribution does not apply to any employer securities acquired with the proceeds of a loan to an ESOP until the close of the plan year in which the loan is repaid in full.
 Unless the participant elects otherwise, the distribution of the account balance must be in substantially equal periodic payments (made at least annually) over a period of not greater than five years.
 If the participant's account balance exceeds \$800,000 (as adjusted for cost-of living increases), the distribution period is increased, unless the participant elects otherwise, to five years plus one additional year (up to five additional years) for each \$160,000 (or fraction thereof) by which the balance exceeds \$800,000.
+409(o)

 Line n.
-Code §415(c)(6) & Regulation 1.415-1(f)(3) provide a special rule that may be used in determining annual additions made to an ESOP.
-The rule provides that if not more than one-third of the employer contributions to an ESOP for a plan year are allocated to the accounts of participants who are highly compensated employees (within the meaning of Code §414(q)), all forfeitures of leveraged stock and all employer contributions used to pay interest on a leveraged loan which are charged against the participant's account are eliminated from the computation of annual additions section 1042 applies (section 1042 securities) cannot accrue for the benefit of the persons specified in section 409(n).
-Also, the section 1042 securities acquired by the ESOP cannot be allocated directly or indirectly under any qualified plan of the employer.
+Code §415(c)(6) and Regulation 1.415-1(f)(3) provide a special rule that is used in determining annual additions made to an ESOP.
+The rule provides that if not more than one-third of the employer contributions to an ESOP for a plan year are allocated to the accounts of participants who are highly compensated employees (within the meaning of Code §414(q)), all forfeitures of employer securities acquired with the proceeds of an exempt loan and all employer contributions used to pay interest on an exempt loan which are charged against the participant's account are eliminated from the computation of annual additions